Intensive Psychoanalytic Psychotherapy Program (IPPP)

 Clinical Case Seminars are divided into four, seven-week modules, each taught by a different instructor.

 4- Listening, Formulating and Intervening

-Individual weekly supervision is offered between 10-4 in the private offices of the program faculty.
-Supervision outside of these hours can be made available for a reduced fee.
-All supervisors are graduates of the William Alanson White Psychoanalytic Training Program, including Training and Supervising Analysts and Supervisors of Psychotherapy.
+Individual consultation sessions are included in the tuition, between 10-4 in the private offices of the program faculty.
+Consultation sessions outside of these hours can be made available for a reduced fee.
+All consultants are graduates of the William Alanson White Psychoanalytic Training Program, including Training and Supervising Analysts and Supervisors of Psychotherapy.

-Our program fosters collegiality and involvement in the overall White community.
-All participants and graduates of IPPP are invited to the Institute’s Tuesday morning Clinical Services Meetings, the White Society Colloquia, and ongoing White Study Groups.
+The IPPP program fosters collegiality and involvement in the overall White community.
+All participants are invited to the Institute’s Tuesday morning Clinical Services Meetings, the White Society Colloquia, and ongoing White Study Groups.
 All participants in IPPP will also receive a complementary online copy of the Institute’s internationally acclaimed journal, Contemporary Psychoanalysis.

-Tuition for the year, including supervision, is non-refundable $3300.
-Complete the first year application form online and send it along with a $50 application fee, to the Registrar, The William Alanson White Institute, 20 West 74th Street, New York City, NY 10023.
+Tuition, including individual consultation, is non-refundable $3,800.
+Complete the application form online and send it along with a $100 application fee, to the Registrar, The William Alanson White Institute, 20 West 74th Street, New York City, NY 10023.
 Applications will be considered as they are received.
 The application process also includes a personal interview.